Giftedness Support Beyond Tutoring

 Underachieving: Students may not show their full potential in terms of intellectual abilities to try to appear more like their peers.

-Establishing warm and nurturing environment through weekly interactions for students to feel comfortable expressing ideas, needs, wants, likes and dislikes.
+Establishing a warm and nurturing environment through weekly interactions for students to feel comfortable expressing ideas, needs, wants, likes, and dislikes